-SHIPPING CONTAINER - A roofed or unroofed container placed outdoors and used for the storage of goods, materials or merchandise, which is utilized in connection with a lawful principal or accessory use of the lot.
-The term "storage container" includes, but is not limited to, containers such as boxcars, semi-trailers, roll-off containers, slide-off containers, railroad cars and "piggy-back" containers.
+INTERMODAL SHIPPING CONTAINER - A six-sided steel unit originally constructed as a general cargo container used for the transport of goods and materials roofed or unroofed container placed outdoors and used for the storage of goods, materials or merchandise, which is utilized in connection with a lawful principal or accessory use of the lot.
+The term "intermodal storage container" includes, but is not limited to, containers such as boxcars, semi-trailers, rolloff containers, slide-off containers, railroad cars and "piggy-back" containers.
 The term "storage container" does not include: